ai-robotics-estonia/2024_-A_follow_up_project_for_testing_the_robot_assembly_of_intelligent_bag_filters/README.md

 ### Technological Results

-The following intelligent fixture concept was developed and tested as a result of the development of technical solutions.
+The following intelligent fixture concept was validated and tested as a result of the implemenmtation of technical solutions.
 This intelligent fixture was also physically realized to test the assembly process in real life.
 As a result of testing, a high quality final product was achieved.

 ![Model](Pictures/01_fixture_solution.jpg)
 Figure 1.
-Intelligent fixture concept developed together with the product
+Intelligent fixture concept generated together with the product

 Testing of AI tools included testing of machine vision solutions for product quality control, filter bag location detection and for quality control of the final product.
 As the product assembly process could be improved by technical solutions, AI tools were introduced additionally to increase the robot's adaptability and partly for additional product quality control.